Kxvin1/life-dashboard/docs/project-plan.md

    - Historical data management: Strategies for handling growing amounts of user data over time, including archiving or data tiering.
    - Processing pipeline optimization: Improving the efficiency of data processing and AI integration as usage grows and features become more complex.
    - Real-time update capabilities: Exploring technologies like WebSockets for real-time data synchronization between devices or users (if collaboration features added later).
-   - Database scaling (beyond Neon Free Tier): Migrating to larger Neon plans or other PostgreSQL hosting solutions.
+   - Database scaling (beyond Railway Free Tier): Migrating to larger Railway plans or other PostgreSQL hosting solutions.
    - Backend scaling: Deploying multiple instances of the FastAPI application behind a load balancer.
    - File Storage Solution: Implementing a more robust solution for Digital Filing (e.g., S3-compatible storage) if file uploads become a core feature.
 3. Monetization (Transitioning from Freemium MVP):